swcarpentry/sql-novice-survey/pages/05-null.md

 To start,
 let's have a look at the `Visited` table.
 There are eight records,
-but #752 doesn't have a date&mdash;or rather, its date is null:
+but #752 doesn't have a date --- or rather, its date is null:

 ~~~ {.sql}